-As we close out another calendar year, I reflect on the progress and growth we have achieved in the Archdiocese of Indianapolis.
-2023 has been a year of moving forward and we are immensely grateful for the leadership provided by the Archbishop as he guides and supports our Catholic Community.
-We look forward to 2024 as we prepare to host the National Eucharistic Congress in July.
-We expect that event will highlight 2024 but we also look beyond that as we expect the Archdiocese will continue to build on the momentum and growth that we started in 2023 after several difficult years.
-It is against this backdrop, that I submit this accountability report for the 2023 fiscal year.
+As we close out another calendar year, I reflect on the progress, growth, and stability we are achieving in the Archdiocese of Indianapolis.
+2024 has been a year of gaining a more stable financial footing and we are immensely grateful for the leadership provided by the Archbishop as he guides and supports our Catholic Community.
+That stronger financial footing does not mean that we do not still have significant financial challenges, because we do.
+We look forward to 2025 as we continue to navigate these challenges and work to propel the Archdiocese forward.
+A significant highlight in 2024 was our honor and privilege to host the National Eucharistic Congress in July.
+We have gotten tremendous feedback on the event and have heard and felt the excitement that the Eucharistic Congress generated across the country but even more acutely within our Archdiocese.
+We expect the Archdiocese will continue to build on the momentum and growth that we started in 2023 and 2024 after several difficult years.
+It is against this backdrop, that I submit this accountability report for the 2024 fiscal year.

-As I highlighted last year, we faced several economic pressures for much of the year driven by historically high inflation numbers, historically low unemployment rates and threats of a global recession.
+For much of the past two years, we have faced economic pressures driven by historically high inflation numbers, historically low unemployment rates and threats of a global recession.
 These economic stressors were evidenced in varied ways across the Archdiocese.
-From pressure to increase wages, difficulty to fill open positions, rising construction costs, and significant supply chain issues as parishes and schools work to perform much needed repairs and maintenance.
-In addition, the economic conditions are felt by all of us individually as we work to maintain housing, put gas in our vehicles and food on our tables.
-Thankfully, as the year draws to an end, we are seeing strong indicators that many of these economic conditions are trending back to historically normal levels.
+From pressure to increase wages, difficulty to fill open positions and retain our wonderful employees, and rising construction and service costs as parishes and schools work to perform much needed repairs and maintenance.
+In addition, the economic conditions continue to be felt by all of us individually as we work to maintain housing, put gas in our vehicles and food on our tables.
+Thankfully, as 2024 begins to wane, we are seeing strong indicators that economic conditions are trending back to historically normal levels.
+This was most recently evidenced by the drop in the federal funds rate in September 2024 after a prolonged period of interest rate increases.

-In a strong contrast to 2022 where we experienced significant losses in the equity markets, 2023 saw a marked improvement in performance.
-The higher interest rates also provided strong gains in the non-equity portions of our portfolios as well.
+Similar to 2023, 2024 saw historic gains in the overall performance of the equity markets.
+The higher interest rates also provided strong gains in the non-equity portions of our portfolios.
 These strong investment results help the Archdiocese in several ways including to bolster the values of the endowments supporting our ministries, recover past deficits in the deposit and loan fund, and improve the funding status of our retirement plans.
-While volatility of this kind is difficult to watch on a daily/weekly basis, we do take great comfort in the overall position of the portfolios within the Catholic Community Foundation and those supporting our parish shared services plans.
-The balanced and long-term investment strategies helps mitigate the risks associated with this volatility.
+While volatility of the investment markets is still present and difficult to watch on a daily/weekly basis, we do take great comfort in the overall position of the portfolios within the Catholic Community Foundation and those supporting our parish shared services plans.
+The balanced and long-term investment strategies help mitigate the risks associated with market volatility.
 This allows for an achieved stability of resources for ministries throughout the diocese as a majority of our parishes, school and agencies maintain sizeable endowments in the Foundation that use annual distributions to support their ministries.